nxp-appcodehub/dm-mcx-wireless-uart-leds/README.md

 Questions regarding the content/correctness of this example can be entered as Issues within this GitHub repository.

->**Warning**: For more general technical questions regarding NXP Microcontrollers and the difference in expected funcionality, enter your questions on the [NXP Community Forum](https://community.nxp.com/)
+>**Warning**: For more general technical questions regarding NXP Microcontrollers and the difference in expected functionality, enter your questions on the [NXP Community Forum](https://community.nxp.com/)

 [![Follow us on Youtube](https://img.shields.io/badge/Youtube-Follow%20us%20on%20Youtube-red.svg)](https://www.youtube.com/@NXP_Semiconductors)
 [![Follow us on LinkedIn](https://img.shields.io/badge/LinkedIn-Follow%20us%20on%20LinkedIn-blue.svg)](https://www.linkedin.com/company/nxp-semiconductors)